Hoodoo Mountain: Tephra layers

+Hazards and monitoring

-Hoodoo Mountain is a dormant but potentially active volcano, having experienced at least eight seismic events since 1985.
+Hoodoo Mountain is a dormant, but potentially active volcano, having experienced at least eight seismic events since 1985.
 Hazards stemming from renewed volcanism are lava flows and flooding, as well as fallout from explosive eruptions.
 Lava flows generated by effusive eruptions could dam the Iskut River and pose a major hazard to mining operations upstream due to rising waters.
 A major eruption could also significantly melt the summit ice cap or the adjacent glaciers to produce large-scale flooding of the Iskut River and the lower Stikine River.
 Such flooding could significantly disrupt the Stikine River salmon fishery, although it would not be as disruptive to mining operations.
 A jökulhlaup is unlikely due to the lack of a caldera to fill with meltwater.
 Explosive eruptions could produce significant pyroclastic fall to disrupt local mining operations, as well as airborne ash which would potentially disrupt air traffic to and from the mining camps.
 Air traffic between Canada, Alaska and Asia would likely be disrupted by high eruption columns due to the presence of major airways near the volcano.